Software architecture: Characteristics

 Multitude of stakeholders: software systems have to cater to a variety of stakeholders such as business managers, owners, users, and operators.
 These stakeholders all have their own concerns with respect to the system.
 Balancing these concerns and demonstrating that they are addressed is part of designing the system.
 This implies that architecture involves dealing with a broad variety of concerns and stakeholders, and has a multidisciplinary nature.

 Separation of concerns: the established way for architects to reduce complexity is to separate the concerns that drive the design.
 Architecture documentation shows that all stakeholder concerns are addressed by modeling and describing the architecture from separate points of view associated with the various stakeholder concerns.
 These separate descriptions are called architectural views (see for example the 4+1 architectural view model).

 Quality-driven: classic software design approaches (e.g. Jackson Structured Programming) were driven by required functionality and the flow of data through the system, but the current insight is that the architecture of a software system is more closely related to its quality attributes such as fault-tolerance, backward compatibility, extensibility, reliability, maintainability, availability, security, usability, and other such –ilities.
 Stakeholder concerns often translate into requirements on these quality attributes, which are variously called non-functional requirements, extra-functional requirements, behavioral requirements, or quality attribute requirements.

 Recurring styles: like building architecture, the software architecture discipline has developed standard ways to address recurring concerns.
 These "standard ways" are called by various names at various levels of abstraction.
 Common terms for recurring solutions are architectural style, tactic, reference architecture and architectural pattern.

 Conceptual integrity: a term introduced by Fred Brooks in his 1975 book The Mythical Man-Month to denote the idea that the architecture of a software system represents an overall vision of what it should do and how it should do it.
 This vision should be separated from its implementation.
 The architect assumes the role of "keeper of the vision", making sure that additions to the system are in line with the architecture, hence preserving conceptual integrity.

-Cognitive constraints: an observation first made in a 1967 paper by computer programmer Melvin Conway that organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.
-As with conceptual integrity, it was Fred Brooks who introduced it to a wider audience when he cited the paper and the idea in his elegant classic The Mythical Man-Month, calling it "Conway's Law."
+Cognitive constraints: An observation first made in a 1967 paper by computer programmer Melvin Conway that organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.
+Fred Brooks introduced it to a wider audience when he cited the paper and the idea in The Mythical Man-Month, calling it Conway's Law.